 We don't really do that much in the way of candy festivities in our home these days, but I hope to do something fun with my kiddos this year.

-So I thought I’d put together a round up of some great Healthy Easter Candies (and other ideas) from around the blogosphere, and I’ve included in the mix a few of my own Healthy Easter treats.
+In the interest of having some healthier options for us, and for all of you this Easter, I thought I'd put together a round up of some great Healthy Easter Candies (and other ideas) from around the blogosphere, and I've included in the mix a few of my own Healthy Easter treats.